TheWolfpacker - The Wolfpacker daily newsstand: Jan. 25

 Headlines

-• The Wolfpacker — NC State gearing up for big baseball season
+• The Wolfpacker — Quick hits from NC State’s loss at Georgia Tech

+• Raleigh News & Observer — Three steps forward, one step back for the Wolfpack

+• Raleigh News & Observer — Triple trouble.
+James Banks and Georgia Tech edge NC State.
+Again.

-• The Wolfpacker — Pack alum Freddie Aughtry-Lindsay hired as nickels coach
+• Technician — Freddie Aughtry-Lindsay rounds out staff as new nickels coach

-• The Wolfpacker — Under the radar ‘monster’ picks up an offer from the Pack

-• The Wolfpacker — NC State prioritizing junior wide receiver Jacob Gill
+• Technician — NC State men’s basketball needs to take advantage of Heels down year

+• Technician — Wolfpack women cooks Rice, advances to face Florida State

 Tweets of the day